wangjianwen24/DIFWeb/content/en/authors/bo-peng/_index.md

 ---
 # Display name
-name: 彭 勃
+name: "彭 勃"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- Bo Peng
+- Name "Bo Peng"

 # Is this the primary user of the site?
 superuser: false

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
 role: 助理研究员

 # Organizations/Affiliations